anttisalonen/progbook/rst/guess_start.rst

 *Exercise*: Modify your data insertion code such that the key is the maximum number, and the value JSON includes the user name.

 Now we should have almost everything in place, except the user doesn't have visibility over previous scores.
-Let's fix this in the next chapter.
+Let's fix this in the next section.